 Antojitos Authentic Mexican Food

-Mexican food is my jam, especially when there are guacamole and margaritas involved!
-Several friends jumped at the opportunity to recommend Antojitos when I asked about the best restaurants at City Walk.
+Mexican food is my jam, especially when guacamole and margaritas are involved!
+When I asked about the best restaurants at City Walk, several friends jumped at the opportunity to recommend Antojitos.

 A close family friend told me that her family eats at Antojitos even when they aren’t going to the theme parks.
-If it’s worth the drive from other Orlando area attractions, then it must be good!
+It must be good if it’s worth the drive from other Orlando area attractions!

 Red Oven Pizza Bakery